git4example/genai-fsx-workshop-on-eks-auto/content/030_module_explore_karpenter/21_explore.md

 Checkout the [Karpenter documentation](https://karpenter.sh/docs/reference/settings/) for information on the other configuration options.

-To check Karpenter is running you can check the Pods, Deployment and Service are Running.
+To check Karpenter is running you can check that the Pods are running using the below command.

-To check running pods run the command below.
 There should be at least two `karpenter` pods.
 ```bash
 kubectl get pods --namespace karpenter
 ```

 You should see an output similar to the one below.
 ```
 NAME                         READY   STATUS    RESTARTS   AGE
 karpenter-75f6596894-pgrsd   1/1     Running   0          48s